barnesdc/iot-research/README.md

 ## Software/Downloads

+- Raspbian (latest version)
+  - installed on the Raspberry Pi
-- NodeRed
+- NodeRed (latest version)
+  - installed on the Raspberry Pi
+- MQTT Broker (latest version)
+  - installed on the Raspberry Pi
 - Arduino IDE
-- MQTT Broker
+  - installed on Mac/PC

 ## Resources